dojo/framework/docs/en/creating-widgets/supplemental.md

 Widgets specify their own properties [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) which can include any fields the widget wants to publicly advertise to consumers, including configuration options, fields representing injectable state, as well as any event handler functions.

-Function-based widgets pass their properties interface as a generic type argument to the `create().properties()` call.
+Function-based widgets pass their properties interface as a generic type argument to the `create().properties<MyPropertiesInterface>()` call.
 The factory returned from this call chain then makes property values available via a `properties` argument in the render function definition.

 Class-based widgets can define their properties interface as a generic type argument to `WidgetBase` in their class definition.